Once approved, the Migration Authority grants temporary residence with a deadline for investment implementation.

 Submit a birth certificate, a criminal record certificate (both with apostilles), a foreign passport, and your investment project.

-The Ministry of Industrial Development will assess your project based on investment type, legal feasibility, and financial sustainability.
+The Ministry of Economy will assess your project based on investment type, legal feasibility, and financial sustainability.
 Additional evaluation criteria may apply.

 Once approved, the Migration Authority grants temporary residence with a deadline for investment implementation.

 Although the Argentina Residency by Investment process is long and complex, it can lead to Argentine citizenship.
 After submitting your documents to the National Directorate of Migrations, you will receive precarious residency by investment.
-If all the documentation and information required by Immigration is submitted correctly, the residency can be granted for a period of three years, as established by law (article 29, d).
-Regardless of whether your investor residency status is fully approved or still in Precaria residency, after two years of holding precarious residency, you can begin the process of applying for Argentine citizenship.
+If all the documentation and information required by Immigration is submitted correctly, the Argentina residency can be granted for three years.
+After two years of your investor residency status is fully approved, you can begin the process of applying for Argentine citizenship.
 In other words, after two years, you will be eligible to apply for Argentine citizenship.

 Argentina residency by investment is becoming one of the most attractive opportunities for global investors.
 In the third quarter of 2024 alone, Argentina received USD 2.4 billion in foreign direct investment, mainly in key sectors like banking, mining, and manufacturing.
 Top investors came from Spain, Brazil, and the U.S., reflecting strong international confidence.
 With the new Argentine Citizenship by Investment law and a 30-year tax benefit program for large-scale projects, Argentina is making it easier than ever to invest and build long-term opportunities.
 Whether you’re interested in real estate, starting a business, or entering export markets, Argentina residency by investment offers a direct path to Argentine residency, leading to Argentine citizenship.
 Now is the perfect time to invest in Argentina’s growing economy and secure your future in South America.

-You can set up a business as an SRL or an SA in Argentina.
+You can set up a business as an SRL, an SA in Argentina, or a SAS.
 An SRL (similar to an LLC) has capital divided into quotas, with 2 to 50 quota holders and simpler management, making it ideal for small to medium businesses looking to qualify for Argentina investment residency.
 An SA (similar to a corporation) features share-based capital that can be freely traded, requires a board of directors, and is suited for larger companies and investors for Argentine citizenship by investment.
+The SAS (Sociedad por Acciones Simplificada) offers the fastest and most flexible company structure, making it the preferred option for many foreign investors applying for Argentina residency or citizenship by investment.

 This is similar to a Corporation and is well-suited for applicants pursuing the direct application for Argentine citizenship by investment through larger-scale operations.